rehmatworks/gplaydl/readme.md

 # Command Line APK Downloader
-Download APK & expansion (OBB) files from Google Play Store to your PC or server directly.
-A command line implementation of [NoMore201/googleplay-api](https://github.com/NoMore201/googleplay-api/).
+Download APK & expansion (OBB) files from Google Play Store to your PC or server directly with minimum effort.

 ## Brief Instructions
 ```bash